I just finished rereading Subterranean, and I wanted to share my thoughts.

 As mentioned in a previous post, James Rollins does a great job blending history, science, and adventure into a page-turning thriller reminiscent of an Indiana Jones film.
 Subterranean didn’t disappoint in that department.
 The main characters and the central storyline also kept the pace upbeat, which was necessary at times due to the abundance of information.
 One character, in particular, provided the right amount of comic relief in an otherwise intense situation.

 My only issue was with the subplot that, in my opinion, wasn’t needed.
 It didn’t tie into the main storyline, did nothing for the main characters or their development, and it just came across as a page filler.
 Rollins is very thorough when it comes to describing a setting, backstory, or time/event.
-So adding an additional plot to support an already dense story arc was unnecessary.
+So adding an additional plot to support an already dense storyline was unnecessary.

 Amazonia remains my favorite Rollins novel, but Subterranean was still a pretty good read.
 I would recommend it to anyone with a vivid imagination and an interest in spelunking.